 Airlie Beach - the gateway to the Whitsundays Islands!
 Located in Tropical North Queensland, Airlie Beach is situated around 12 hours north of Brisbane and 7 hours south of Cairns.
 The tiny bustling town of Airlie attracts visitors eager to explore the stunning Whitsundays all year round and with the Great Barrier Reef at its doorstep there are plenty of sights and activities to keep you busy.
-Here are 10 things to do in Airlie Beach...
+Here are the best 10 things to do in Airlie Beach...

 1. Sail the Whitsunday Islands

-2. Visit Whitehaven Beach
+3. Visit Whitehaven Beach

 Located on the largest of the Whitsunday Islands, Whitehaven Beach is the most popular draw card to Airlie Beach.
 Most of the sailing tours will include a visit to Whitehaven Beach but there are many other ways to experience the crystal clear waters and white silica sands of this infamous beach!
 Depending on your budget, there are Helicopter Tours, Scenic Flights and 1 Day Cruises that head out to the island.

 4. Explore the Great Barrier Reef at Reefworld

 As the Whitsundays are located within the Great Barrier Reef Marine Park, most sailing tours to the islands will include a snorkelling and / or scuba diving stop at one of the area's fringing reefs.
 However if you want to get serious, a visit to the Reefworld is a must!
 Reefworld is a platoon that sits upon Hardy Reef and can be reached by a boat transfer.
 The platoon has sun decks, a waterslide into the ocean, an underwater observatory, dive centre, snorkel hire, massage facilities and buffet lunch options.

 5. Sea Kayaking